mmmarchetti/MarIA_project/README.md

 Project that uses ChatGPT and Dall-E technologies to answer questions, follow a conversation and generate text-based images.
 To use it, you need to:

-1) Create a bot for teleram using BotFather (https://core.telegram.org/bots/tutorial) and an openai account (https://openai.com/api/).
+1) Create a bot for Telegram using BotFather (https://core.telegram.org/bots/tutorial) and an openai account (https://openai.com/api/).
 Copy the tokens to a file inside the project called .env containing the structure:
 OPENAI_API_KEY = "YOUR_OPENAI_KEY"